justin2004/weblog/DRAFTS/troubleshooting/README.md

 Work on engineered artifacts like F-16s and multi-tier architecture software systems can be characterized by three independent dimensions.

+### Posture:
-Posture: from development to sustainment
+#### from development to sustainment

-development: The system does not fully exist yet.
+- **development**: The system does not fully exist yet.
 It is actively being designed/engineered/developed.

-sustainment: The system (or some part of it) exists.
+- **sustainment**: The system (or some part of it) exists.
 It is in use but it might require attention to keep it in use.

+### Intent:
-Intent: from monitoring to troubleshooting
+#### from monitoring to troubleshooting

-monitoring: The system (or some part of it) is in use and it is being watched for deviations from normal/optimal.
+- **monitoring**: The system (or some part of it) is in use and it is being watched for deviations from normal/optimal.

-troubleshooting: A deviation from normal/optimal (in the system or some part of it) has been detected and a search for a resolution is underway.
+- **troubleshooting**: A deviation from normal/optimal (in the system or some part of it) has been detected and a search for a resolution is underway.

+### Access:
-Access: from preplanned telemetry to ad hoc telemetry preplanned telemetry: Measurements can be read (on some part of the system) that the designers explicitly allowed for. ad hoc telemetry: Measurements can be read (on some part of the system) that the designers did not explicitly allow for.
+#### from preplanned telemetry to ad hoc telemetry

+- **preplanned telemetry**: Measurements can be read (on some part of the system) that the designers explicitly allowed for.

+- **ad hoc telemetry**: Measurements can be read (on some part of the system) that the designers did not explicitly allow for.

+---

 ## Posture: sustainment, Intent: monitoring, Access: preplanned telemetry